fourstix/MCard1802ESP32Web/README.md

 and spent my hard-earned dollars to buy a kit from Netronics [based on their ads.](http://www.cosmacelf.com/gallery/netronics-ads/)

 My orignal Elf II was lost in a move long ago, but today Lee Hart's [1802 Membership card.](http://www.sunrise-ev.com/1802.htm) duplicates the orignal elf hardware.
-I saw a very cool demo of a project named [ESP32 Web Hex Keypad](https://github.com/kanpapa/esp32_web_hex_keypad) that used an ESP32 based web interface and relays to drive an 1802 VIP computer.
+I saw a very cool video demo of a project named [ESP32 Web Hex Keypad](https://github.com/kanpapa/esp32_web_hex_keypad) that used an ESP32 based web interface and relays to drive an 1802 VIP computer.

 I wanted to do something similar to provide a web interface for the 1802 Membership Card using an ESP32.
-The web page layout and graphics simulates the Netronics Elf II interface.
+The web page layout and graphics simulate the Netronics Elf II interface.
 The ESP32 based web code communicates through an I2C based interface card to the 1802 Membership card and uses AJAX to update the web display.
-The Arduino IDE with the ESP32 and SPIFFS extensions was used to develop the code and upload it to the ESP32.
+The Arduino IDE with the ESP32 and SPIFFS extensions installed was used to develop the code and upload it to the ESP32.

 Description: